 Armstrong Siddeley motor cars of the 1940's

 Late in WW2, the government gave the company permission to consider the types of car they wished to produce when the war was over.
-A small team was given the task and it is reported they needed some encouragement to set to the job as they felt they were not pulling their weight with the war effort.
+A small team was given the task and it is reported they needed some encouragement to take on the job as they felt they were not pulling their weight with the war effort.

 Armstrong Siddeley Lancaster Saloon